- England & Wales

 Lawyers often refer loosely to an oath or swearing.
 Oaths are occasionally required, but more often than not, they mean a notarised declaration which is declared not sworn.
 When you make a statutory declaration you don't swear it.
 You simply declare it.

 Statutory declarations are governed by the Statutory Declarations Act 1835.
 By law they must contain certain wording that frames the statement of truth being made.

-About this document
+When to use this document

+This 'document' is actually three different example statutory declarations.
 From the example text given, you will have some idea how to frame your own story.